VT lawmakers push for stricter gun control following Lewiston shooting

-Montpelier, VT- In the wake of the mass shooting that killed 18 people in Lewiston, Maine, last week Vermont’s lawmakers are preparing to take action during the 2024 legislative session in Jan.

-Many lawmakers said they were deeply affected by the deadly shooting, while others said there isn’t much more Vermont can do to prevent such tragedies.
+Montpelier, VT- After the mass shooting that killed 18 people in Lewiston, Maine, last week, many Vermont lawmakers said they were deeply affected, while others said there isn’t much more the state can do to prevent such tragedies.

 Sears compared the Maine college town to places in the Green Mountain state.
 “It’s not unlike a lot of Vermont communities,” he said.
 “My heart goes out to Lewiston.”